GreatTreeGames/hugoportfoliotest/content/Projects/1732755188002-Project-Sentinel/index.md

 ## Stakeholder Interviews

 I also did interviews of both the visionholder and narrative designer on design goals and technical needs for both tools and prototypes on the project.
-I helped to constrain overscoping and also to help put schema and structure to the narrative content so it would fit a future narrative pipeline for the game.
+I helped to constrain over-scoping and also to help put schema and structure to the narrative content so it would fit a future narrative pipeline for the game.

 ## Internal Pitching